 Myak's research endeavors have been generously supported by Princeton Institute for International and Regional Studies (PIIRS) research grants, enabling him to conduct extensive research throughout Spain and France.
 He was also a recipient of a McMahon travel grant, facilitating archival research at the Filmoteca Nacional de España on Carlos Saura’s La prima Angélica (1974).
 Beyond his specialization in Francoism, Myak has explored antiracist street art in Madrid’s Lavapiés neighborhood, with an article on this topic set to appear in the inaugural edition of The Hare.

 At Princeton, Myak has taught Intermediate/Advanced Spanish (107) and Advanced Spanish (108).
 Additionally, he taught as a preceptor for the course "Identity in the Hispanic World" alongside Christina Lee.
 Notably, he played a pivotal role in organizing a partnership with a local NGO during a trip to Antigua, Guatemala, connected to his prior involvement in 2015.
 In the upcoming Spring of 2024, Myak will teach an advanced undergraduate seminar on postwar Spain.

-He received his B.A. in Spanish Literature & Culture and his M.A. in Latin American and Iberian Studies from the University of Notre Dame, where he wrote an honors thesis on ecclesiastical corruption in Leopoldo Alas’s La Regenta.
-At Notre Dame, he taught introductory Spanish (101 & 102).
-Additionally, at Princeton, he has taught Intermediate/Advanced Spanish (107) and has taught as a preceptor for the course “Identity in the Hispanic World” with Professor Christina Lee.
-A fundamental aspect of this course was the trip to Antigua, Guatemala, where he helped to organize a partnership with a local NGO.
+He earned his B.A. in Spanish Literature & Culture and his M.A. in Latin American and Iberian Studies from the University of Notre Dame.
+His honors thesis at Notre Dame focused on ecclesiastical corruption in Leopoldo Alas’s La Regenta (1884/1885).
+During his time at Notre Dame, he also taught introductory Spanish (101 & 102).